juliano/juliano.github.io/_posts/2019-12-17-functional-scala-london-2019-day-1.md

 ## Making Algorthms work with Functional Scala by [Karl Brodowsky](https://twitter.com/bk1_168)

-Karl's talk was heavily focused on algorithms and how we should be aware that, sometimes, when being purely focused we can forget about other important aspects of our software, like performance.
+Karl's talk was heavily focused on algorithms and how we should be aware that, sometimes, when being purely focused on one aspect, we can forget about other important aspects of our software, like performance.
 Using sorting algorithms as examples, he measured and presented how immutability can be expensive.

 {% include figure image_path="assets/images/funscala2019/brodowski.jpg" caption="Use mutability internally - don't allow it to leak" %}